Tag Archive for: Sync and corrections by n17t01

 Maintenance obligation (WEG) of the building

 Maintenance obligation (WEG) – Each condominium owner is obliged to maintain the parts of the building in his or her individual ownership.
+Details: building tips.
 For example, the ground floor owner must maintain the garden part located in his area.
-For the measure of the proper administration a maintenance reserve is accumulated, which is not obligatory however legally. […]
+For the measure of the proper administration a maintenance reserve is accumulated, which is not […]

 Revocation period (brokerage contract) when concluding a contract

 Revocation period (brokerage contract) – Since contracts are binding, a prospective buyer can only revoke the brokerage contract if the contract was concluded outside the broker’s business premises or through semi-personal contact such as telephone, letter, e-mail, fax or similar.
-This period is 14 days and only begins when the prospective buyer has received a […]
+Our guide: how to buy.
+This period is 14 days and only begins when the […]

 Maintenance reserve (WEG) to prevent property-related problems

 Maintenance reserve (WEG) – Every condominium owner can demand that a maintenance reserve be accumulated, which is, however, not obligatory.
 This reserve is accumulated to prevent liquidity problems and the deterioration of a property.
-The amount of the maintenance reserve depends on what a forward-looking owner would save for the maintenance of his property.
-This […]
+Explore home page.
+The amount of the maintenance reserve depends on what a forward-looking owner would save for the maintenance of […]

 Valuation factor of a property

 Valuation Factor – Several valuation factors are needed to determine the fair market value of a property.
+All definitions: property glossary.
 These valuation factors offer assistance when they come into consideration as value-influencing aspects.
-These factors include, among others, the location of the property, given construction defects and structural damage, an increased remaining useful life or a special standard […]
+These factors include, among others, the location of the property, given construction defects and structural damage, an increased remaining useful life […]

 Consumer’s right of withdrawal when concluding a contract